 Master of Science (MS)

-Clark, Andrea Rae, "Effects of Integrating Mathematical Concepts Into An Animal Science Curriculum" (2013).
-All Graduate Theses and Dissertations.
+Clark, Andrea Rae, "Effects of Integrating Mathematical Concepts into an Animal Science Curriculum" (2013).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 1950.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .